The Hobbit (film series): First stages

 In February 2008, the Tolkien Estate (through The Tolkien Trust, a British charity) and HarperCollins Publishers filed a suit against New Line for breach of contract and fraud and demanded $220 million in compensation for The Lord of the Rings trilogy.
 The suit claimed New Line had only paid the Estate an upfront fee of $62,500, despite the trilogy's gross of an estimated $6 billion worldwide from box office receipts and merchandise sales.
 The suit claimed the Estate was entitled to 7.5% of all profits made by any Tolkien films, as established by prior deals.
-The suit sought to block the filming of The Hobbit.
-The suit was settled in September 2009 for an undisclosed amount.
+The lawsuit sought to block the filming of The Hobbit.
+It was later settled in September 2009 for an undisclosed amount.
 However the Tolkien Trust's 2009 accounts show that it received payment from New Line Cinema of £24 million (a little over US$38 million).
 This amount was the Trust's estimated share in respect of the gross profit participation due for the films based on "The Lord of the Rings".
 Christopher Tolkien said: "The trustees regret that legal action was necessary but are glad that this dispute has been settled on satisfactory terms that will allow the Tolkien Trust properly to pursue its charitable objectives.
 The trustees acknowledge that New Line may now proceed with its proposed film of The Hobbit."